Shankar-DCS-2023/class/README.md

-# Autograding Example: Node
-This example project is written in Node, and tested with Jest.

-### The assignment
-The tests are failing right now because we're not returning the correct string.
-Fixing this up will make the tests green.
+# Full-stack course code examples
+This repo contains the code we do in class and also some more examples. it is being updated according to the class

 ### Setup command
 `npm install`

 ### Run command
-`npm test`
+`npm test` -> to run tests

 ### Notes
 -